 Security configuration

-Do these two things immediately after the service is up—don't put them off.
+Do these two things right after the service is up โ donโt wait.

-First, configure the firewall and close any ports that don't need to be publicly exposed:
+First, set up the firewall and close anything you donโt actually need exposed:

 sudo ufw allow ssh